-Southern South America, and specifically the southern Andes and Patagonia, have been much less studied (in particular in relation to its avifauna).
+The southern cone of South America has been much less studied (in particular in relation to its avifauna)

-It is not clear whether the patterns described for the rest of the Neotropics hold for the southern extreme of the continent...
+It is not clear whether the patters described for the rest of the Neotropics hold for the southern cone...

 Jetz et al. 2012, Nature 491: 444 - 448.